Home Contact Us FAQ Links Race Results Archives

 ch c 1769 (Matchem - Pratt's Mare, by Squirt).
 Sire Line Matchem.
 Family 24.

-Pyrrhus the First (GB)
+Pyrrhus The First (GB)

 ch c 1843 (Epirus - Fortress, by Defence).
 Sire Line Selim.
 Family 3-a.
 Bred by John Barham Day he stood 15.3 hands and was described as a golden chestnut with a blaze face and white on both hind legs.
 He was said to have a "beautiful head, light neck, very fine shoulders, good arms, legs, quarters and thighs, and his hocks were remarkably let down".
 He won the Derby Stakes and the Newmarket Stakes.
 He sired the stallion New Warrior (b c 1851) who was sent to Australia, the One Thousand Guineas winner Virago (ch f 1851), the Yorkshire Oaks winner The Argosy (b f 1855), the Ascot Stakes winner Mouravieff (ch c 1856), Village Lass (br f 1851) the dam of the Prince of Wales's Stakes winner Rustic (ch c 1863 Stockwell), Maid of Palmyra (b f 1855) the dam of the Ebor Handicap winner Verdant (ch c 1862 Marsyas) and second dam of the Champion Stakes and July Cup winner Springfield (b c 1873 St. Albans) and Deidamia (ch f 1852) the second dam of the One Thousand Guineas winner Scottish Queen (ch f 1866 Blair Athol) the latter the dam of the Ebor Handicap winner Il Gladiatore (b c 1874 Gladiateur).
 Pyrrhus was sent to France in 1859.